Swall0w/torchstat/README.md

 # torchstat
-This is a lightweight neural network analyser based on PyTorch.
+This is a lightweight neural network analyzer based on PyTorch.
-It is designed to make getting started quick and easy, with the ability to debug your networks.
+It is designed to make building your networks quick and easy, with the ability to debug them.
 **Note**: This repository is currently under development.
 Therefore, some APIs might be changed.

 This tools can show